sipekizsolt/galactic-adventure/readme.md

 - Clone repo
 - Run `npm install`
-- Run `cds deploy`
+- Run `npm run deploy`
 - Run `npm run watch`
-- Login with one of these users (you can leave the password empty)
+- Login with one of these users (you can leave the password field empty)
     - marsUser
     - keplerUser
     - proximaUser